BBreeden/hugo-triple-mando/content/post/10-mold.md

 1. Distance drivers are the most difficult to throw consistently.
 2. A lot of players do not have the power and control necessary to leverage the strengths of high speed drivers.
-3. Fairways and midranges, traditionally, are used far more often than distance drivers.
+3. Fairways and midranges, traditionally, are used more often than distance drivers.

-Here is what that might look like:
+Here is what that might look like if we modify our Innova bag from earlier:
 ![Sample Bag With a Throwing Putter Diagram](/sample_bag_putter.jpeg)

 Thank you for reading!
 Until next time, may you always land in bounds and the chains always catch.